 Promotional material

 These resources are provided to help you to promote accompaniment in your church or elsewhere.
-Please contact Julian before doing so if you intend anything extensive.
+Contact Julian Raffay before doing so if you intend anything extensive.

 Note: The three presentations are identical but intended for different audiences.

-Suzanna, our Administrator, refers all enquirers for spiritual accompaniment to a member of our Referral Team.
+Suzanna, refers all enquirers for spiritual accompaniment to a member of our Referral Team.
 After a conversation exploring the enquirer’s preferences and requirements, the referrer provides the contact details of two accompaniers.

-To enquire about joining the Referral Team, please contact Julian in the first instance.
+To enquire about joining the Referral Team, contact Julian Raffay in the first instance.

 Reviews